amarinderthind/RankerGUI/README.md

 # RankerGUI
-R script used for the preparation of the initial input file, i.e. merging of various studies by logFC (LogFC),
+R script useful for the preparation of the initial input file for RankerGUI, i.e. merging of various studies by logFC (LogFC),

 [Link for R script merging the data ](https://github.com/amarinderthind/RankerGUI/blob/main/intersect_script_for_rakergui.r)